 5. Place away from direct sunlight in a warm, dry place where it won’t be disturbed.
 I let mine sit on top of the fridge, but you can store yours in a cabinet if you have space.
 Let it sit for at least 7 days and up to 3 weeks.

 Here’s everything I could think of you asking (and questions you actually sent to me).
 If I missed anything, feel free to comment.
-There are no stupid questions.
+There are no dumb questions.
 Chances are if you’re wondering, someone else is too!
 I suggest skimming through all of them before beginning your first batch, just in case.
+I update this post periodically with new questions that I get on social media, but take a look at the comments for more info too!

 Where do I get a SCOBY?

 If your ‘booch circle runs deep, you can get one from a friend, and sometimes you can even find them on Craigslist or neighborhood Facebook groups.
-You’ll notice as you brew that a new SCOBY will form and may be attached to your original SCOBY; the more you brew, the more you’ll have, and the more you can share with friends.
-You can even cut it in half to give away (at least three inches is a good enough size to brew with), but it’s alive, so apologize to it first.
+You’ll notice as you brew that a new SCOBY will form and may be attached (firmly or not) to your original SCOBY; the more you brew, the more you’ll have, and the more you can share with friends.
+You can cut it in half to give away (at least three inches is a good enough size to brew with), or if it’s on the thicker side you can peel apart the layers to divide it up—but it’s alive, so apologize to it first.

 If you’re leading the charge amongst your pals, consider buying a kombucha starter kit (I got this one for Christmas one year and never looked back).
 You can also purchase dried SCOBYs that you can reconstitute, but I like ’em moist.